 4. TRAVEL PANTS:

 - There are a variety of styles out there.
 I have some with hidden pockets and pockets with zips; and others that have zips, velcro pockets and can change into shorts.
-They’re just great for carrying extra bits and pieces through customs or crowded shopping centres.
+They’re just great for carrying extra bits and pieces through customs or crowded shopping centers.

 5. PLAN YOUR TOURS FIRST: